 |Group (17-20 pax)||Rp1.500.000|

-There are bathrooms for changing and washing after the trek.
-The tour packages also include a guide, locker facilities, dry bags, and two sets of towels (hand & body) for every visitor.
-There’s even a free WiFi at the ticket area.
-Tourists can buy food and beverage at food vendors outside the ticket building, just across the parking lot.
+There are bathrooms for changing clothes.
+The tour packages include guide service, locker facilities, dry bags, and two sets of towels (hand & body) for every visitor.
+There’s even free WiFi in the ticket area.
+Food vendors are available at the premises just outside the ticket building, across the parking lot.

 How To Get To Hidden Canyon Bali

-It takes 45 minutes from Kuta to Hidden Canyon Bali.
-Take Ngurah Rai Bypass and continue until Ida Bagus Mantra Bypass.
-Continue to drive until Ketewel intersection, then turn to Ketewel Street.
+It takes 45 minutes from the tourist area Kuta to Hidden Canyon Bali.
+Take Ngurah Rai bypass and continue until Ida Bagus Mantra bypass.
+Continue to drive until Ketewel intersection, then turn to Ketewel street.
 Continue until there’s an intersection with a Garuda statue, turn right.
 Hidden Canyon Bali is located at the end of the road.

 Address & Location

-The canyon location is in Jalan Sahadewa, Banjar Wangbung, Guwang, Sukawati, Guwang, Kec.
-Sukawati, Kabupaten Gianyar, Bali 80582.
+Hidden Canyon Bali location is in Jl.
+Sahadewa, Banjar Wangbung, Guwang, Sukawati, Gianyar, Bali 80582.